-A well-established luxury game lodge overlooking the seasonal Monwana River, riverine forest, sweeping savannah and an active waterhole, Thornybush Game Lodge provides the perfect introduction to the wonders of an African safari for families, small groups, wedding parties and independent travellers.
+A well-established luxury game lodge overlooking the seasonal Monwana River, riverine forest, sweeping savannah and an active waterhole, Thornybush Game Lodge provides the perfect introduction to the wonders of an African safari for families, small groups, wedding parties and independent travelers.
 The historic original camp of Thornybush Private Game Reserve in South Africa’s Kruger Park, it was rebuilt in 2001 and offers a high level of luxury and attentive personal service.
 A luxurious new Amani spa has been added, there is a lovely swimming pool, and a 60-seater conference facility for those combining business with an inspirational bush retreat.

 Sleeping a maximum of forty guests, the lodge has 18 luxury suites and two family suites, all offering spacious and elegant accommodation, air-conditioning and plenty of privacy.
 Lofty thatched ceilings shelter a huge four poster bed draped in mosquito netting and made up in soft white linen.
 Comfortable chairs and lamps provide several reading corners and the big glass doors open onto a private deck, from where guests watch wildlife.